The Alumni Association of Princeton University

 With 97,000+ members found in 155 countries and in all 50 states, the Alumni Association of Princeton University encourages and provides opportunities for lifelong engagement with the University and its robust alumni community.

 The governing body of the Alumni Association, the Alumni Council of Princeton University engages alumni in the life of the University in mutually beneficial ways.

 The Alumni Council is led by the Executive Committee, which also oversees Council Committees responsible for developing and promoting new programs for alumni to connect with each other and with the University.

-Council members include presidents of each of the alumni classes; the presidents of each regional association or club across the world and the president of the Princeton Club of New York; the officers of the Association of Princeton Graduate Alumni; members of the Executive Committee; and up to a total of 12 appointed term members.
+Council members include presidents of each of the alumni classes; the presidents of each regional association or club across the world; the officers of the Association of Princeton Graduate Alumni; members of the Executive Committee; and up to a total of 12 appointed term members.
 In addition, life members of the Council include all former chairs of the Council, presidents emeriti of Princeton and former directors of the Council.

 Young Alumni Trustees: Eligibility, Election, Results

 The Young Alumni Trustee position was created in 1969 to ensure that the University’s Board of Trustess would always include four members with recent experience as undergraduates.
 Young Alumni Trustees have the same rights, powers and duties as all other trustees and take the same oath to “faithfully, impartially and justly” perform the duties of the office of trustee.